strake7/inspired-scripture/README.md

 This site is build using using [Next.js](https://nextjs.org/) as a static site generator.
 You can read more about building sites and apps with Next.js in their documentation at https://nextjs.org/docs.
 To get started ensure you have the latest of npm and nodejs installed, clone this repository and run `npm install`.
 Once the dependencies are installed you can run `npm start` to run the site locally.
 Visit http://localhost:3000/ to preview your new website.
 The Next.js development server will automatically reload the CSS or refresh the whole page, when stylesheets or content changes.

 ## Tests
-Automated tests may be run using the `npm tests` command.
+Automated tests may be run using the `npm test` command.

 ## Generating Study Pages
 The primary content, study pages are rendered at design-time.
 John's studies are written as word documents.
 To best present this material in a web browser the content should be converted to html from docx.
 To do this you can use [pandoc](https://pandoc.org/) to handle the conversion.